PubInv/templokilo/README.md

 ![Screen Shot 2022-03-10 at 2 49 43 PM](https://user-images.githubusercontent.com/5296671/157765351-7674ffb8-0fbb-4c3a-9b60-4ad4dd989090.png)

-As of right now, the persistence of photos in in the local file system, but the metadata is in firebase.
+As of right now, the persistence of photos in the local file system, but the metadata is in firebase.
 We are going to change this operate on a local install of MongoDB.

 ## Basic Idea

-The goal of this project is to allow a group of people, perhaps in an emegency situation, to geotag locations to be on a map.
+The goal of this project is to allow a group of people, perhaps in an emergency situation, to geotag locations to be on a map.
 Like all Public Invention projects, it is free-libre open source.

 Imagine using your phone to place a red tag on a flooded area, or where a person needs help, and green tag on a road which is passable.

-More generally, the ability to quickly upload a photo and have it reliably placed in time and space with the "EXIF" data typically embedded by modern phones will allow a GUI that is a valuable journalastic record of an event.
+More generally, the ability to quickly upload a photo and have it reliably placed in time and space with the "EXIF" data typically embedded by modern phones will allow a GUI that is a valuable journalistic record of an event.

 In particular, this response was made in response to the invasion of the Ukraine by Russia and